CoFly-Project/Weed-Detection/README.md

 # Weed-Detection

 The main objective of the ```Weed-Detection``` module is to provide a more thorough inspection on problematic areas, as have been extracted from the [```Problematic-Areas-Detection```](https://github.com/CoFly-Project/Problematic-Areas-Detection) module in terms of plant health and provide valuable information to the end-user.
-In specific, the developed module is based on the pretrained DeepLabv3+ instance and further trained on the  [```CoFly-WeedDB```](https://github.com/CoFly-Project/CoFly-WeedDB) dataset for the weed semantic segmentation task.
+In specific, the developed module is based on the pretrained DeepLabv3+ instance was pretrained on PASCAL VOC 2012 dataset and further trained on the  [```CoFly-WeedDB```](https://github.com/CoFly-Project/CoFly-WeedDB) dataset for the weed semantic segmentation task.
 The developed module is capable of semantically segmenting weed instances depicted on input RGB images and thus, provides accurate information regarding the location of detected weeds.

 ## How to run